PG&E’s New Base Charge Explained: Why Solar Owners Are Furious (and What You Can Do About It)

 Rooftop solar array on a California home with a backyard pool, illustrating how high-energy-usage households are affected by PG&E’s new Base Charge.

-PG&E is rolling out a new “Base Charge,” and homeowners have a simple, reasonable first reaction:
+PG&E is rolling out a new “Base Charge,” and homeowners across California are having a very reasonable first reaction:

 Is PG&E just creating a new fee they can raise forever?